patgitacc/hello-world/README.md

 # hello-world
-Repository to get started with github this is a n'ew version
+Repository to get started with github
+This is a new version